wendahere/GoGetter/Journal.md

 Allen also 3D printed the coil mount he modelled during the weekends to see whether it fits, and to test whether can we 3D print spare parts for it for GOS should any of it break during operation.

+Reynard did the keypad.
+He did matrix wiring on the key switches, and programmed an arduino micro for the keypad.

 Wen Da carried on PCB Design for Motor Matrix wiring.

 **insert pictures**